kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/README_patterns.md

 | **UX Patterns** | Maintain pacing, timing, and user trust | Designers, PMs, conversation UX |
 | **System Patterns** | Execute recovery logic + telemetry in frameworks | LangChain/LangGraph, Rasa, custom runtimes |

-Patterns are modular and stackable — adopt one or integrate all as a **behavior policy layer**.
+Patterns are modular and stackable — they can be adopted individually or combined as a **behavior policy layer**.

 ---